Home » Why Do Rats Have Such A Bad Reputation?

 Rat-Bite Fever (RBF)

-Rat-bite fever is a serious illness caused by the streptobacillus moniliformis bacteria.
+Rat-bite fever is a severe illness caused by the streptobacillus moniliformis bacteria.

 As the name suggests, infected rats transmit RBF through bites and scratches.
 However, it can also be spread via direct contact with an infected rat’s body, urine, and droppings.